 1. Seek Immediate Professional Dental Emergency Care

 It’s imperative to seek immediate care.
-Visit a local specialist that offers emergency services.
+Visit a local dentist that offers emergency services.
 If it’s after hours, call ahead to confirm that there’s someone available to assist you.

 2. Keep Injury As Clean As Possible